cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README-DB2OLTP.md

 ## Summary

-This concludes the instructions for installing *Data Foundation* on AWS, Azure, and IBM Cloud.
+This concludes the instructions for installing *CP4D Data foundation with DB2OLTP* on AWS, Azure, and IBM Cloud.

 Now that the Data Foundation deployment is complete you can deploy [Cloud Pak for Data services](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=integrations-services) into this cluster.